This page is a labor of love, dedicated to Belka, Valeska

 as much elemental calcium as calcium carbonate does.

 Our diet uses 1 level teaspoon of ground eggshells, per 1 pound of food, not including the weight of meaty bones such as chicken quarters.
 This is a little more than Mary Strauss uses, above.
 We also use some foods that are high in phosphorus and low on calcium (heart, nutritional yeast, and wheat germ), so this slightly increased amount of calcium helps balance those items in our diet.
-Because our dogs also eat some bones in chicken quarters (the bone in chicken quarters is not on it's own enough to supply the total calcium needed in the diet), and have fresh gnawing bones provided 2 times per week, ground eggshells are not their only source of calcium.
-If your dog is on a diet with no additional calcium sources, you will have to pay more exact attention to the amounts you give per pound of food.
+Because our dogs also eat some bones in chicken quarters (the bone in chicken quarters is not on it's own enough to supply the total calcium needed in the diet), and have fresh gnawing bones provided 1 or 2 times per week, ground eggshells are not their only source of calcium.
+If your dog is on a diet with no additional calcium sources, you will have to pay exact attention to the amounts you give per pound of food, but it is also easier, because you don't have to wonder what other parts of the diet are adding.
 You can look up how much calcium is needed by your dog per day by weight in the NRC Guide, and supplement that amount, using eggshells prepared as described above, or using a commercial calcium tablet of known amount.
 Blackstrap molasses is very high in calcium and low in phosphorus, and can be used occassionally as a calcium source (1TBN); it's also high in iron.

 To give an idea of just how very far many foods are from the desired 1.5:1 ratio, here are some examples.
 Take a look at beef heart, yellow corn and wheat germ in particular: